V4N1LLA-1CE/xcode-theme-nvim/README.md

-# Xcode Dark Theme for Neovim
+# Xcodedark Theme for Neovim

 A neovim theme that mimics xcodedark from xcode16.